asdiml/ctf-public/picoCTF/Pwn/README.md

 ## Categories (Easy & Medium)

-> This difficulty characterization is now old (picoCTF has changed its categories), but I will stick to this for now for I believe the categorization is rather accurate.
+> Note: This difficulty characterization is now old (picoCTF has changed its Pwn difficulty categorization), but I'm sticking to this because I believe the categorization is in fact rather accurate.

 ### Format String Exploitation
 - [flag-leak](./flag-leak/solve.py) (Read off stack)